 - Discover how a shogun lived at Nijo castle

-We left our Airbnb to explore on foot, starting in our suburb of cute, compact houses, and plenty of cyclists.
-The aim was to find Gion, home of Kyoto geisha culture.
+Outside the city centre, suburbs of compact houses, local shrines and plenty of cyclists provide a grid of very walkable streets to explore.
+Our aim was to find Gion, home of Kyoto geisha culture.
 We passed by the city centre, busy shopping avenues and crowds and subway stations.

 As darkness fell, we found ourselves surrounded by glowing red lanterns along Pontocho, a long, narrow avenue lined with tiny hole-in-the-wall restaurants.
 There were some geishas here, arm-in-arm with clients, enjoying the atmosphere of the city.